Heated Tile Floor

 Tile and stone floors are ideal for use with an underfloor heating system as they heat up fast and retain heat well,

 Tiles made from materials such as cork or rubber are normally not suitable for use with underfloor heating.

-The system can be installed by a DIY person or a professional installer.
+Electric underfloor heating can be installed by a DIY person or a professional installer.
 All electrical work, including connecting the thermostat must be completed by a certified electrician only.

 When installing a floor heating system with tile or stone flooring, flexible adhesive and grout should be used to allow for normal thermal movement.
 Learn More about Tile Adhesive.

 Heated floor tiles are worth the cost and effort of getting a system installed.
 The system will pay itself back in lower running costs and energy efficiency.